HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 Whether it is to keep up-to-date with the latest news, stay in touch with friends via online social media, or look for a nice dress or sweater to buy, many of us rely on the web to provide us with these services and information with just a couple of clicks.
 A side-effect of <a hreflang="en" href="https://datareportal.com/reports/digital-2022-global-overview-report">spending almost 7 hours per day on the internet on average</a>, is that a lot of our browsing activities, and thus indirectly our personal interests and data, is captured or shared with a plethora of online web services and companies.

-As advertisers try to provide users with ads that are most relevant to them (as these are the ones they are most likely to interact with), they need to resort to third-party tracking to infer the user's interest.
+As advertisers try to provide users with ads that are most relevant to them (as these are the ones they are most likely to interact with), they often resort to third-party tracking to infer the user's interest.
 In essence, a user's online activities are tracked step by step, providing trackers, in particular those that are most prevalent on the web, with a heap of information, most of which is probably not even relevant to infer the user's interests.
 On top of that, users are generally not given an adequate choice to opt-out of this.

 In this chapter, we explore the current state of the web in terms of privacy.
 We report on the ubiquitousness of third-party tracking, the different services that make up this ecosystem, and how certain parties are trying to circumvent the protective measures (e.g. blocklist-based anti-trackers) that users are employing to protect their privacy.
 Furthermore, we also look into how websites are trying to enhance the privacy of their visitors, either by adopting features that limit the information shared with other parties, or being compliant with privacy regulations such as <a hreflang="en" href="https://gdpr.eu/">GDPR</a> and <a hreflang="en" href="https://oag.ca.gov/privacy/ccpa">CCPA</a>.